AlphaVS-76/AlphaVS-76/README.md

 ## I'm a Fresher at Graphic Era Hill University!!

-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and Blender
 - 👯 I’m looking forward to collaborating and making projects with other Open Source Contributers

 <br />